Are you tired of your UPS packages keeping getting stolen from your front door or porch?

 If you are using other delivery services, online shipment tracking information will be available.
 Notifying the driver in advance online when your package is due is reassuring.

-Finally going away for holiday, you can place a hold on your package to keep your parcel safe.
+Finally going away for holiday, you can place a hold on your package to prevent package theft.

 Many delivery companies such as USPS and FedEx offer a free service to uphold your package at their terminals or delivery centers for a period of time.